 Of course, you need more than just a few vendor accounts to build a strong business credit score.
 The next steps include applying for credit with increasingly harder to meet requirements.
 If you do things in the right order, you will have no problem getting approval.
 That is, assuming you handle all accounts responsibly.

-You can apply for accounts like Quill and Office Depot that are a little harder to get, but apply with starter vendors first.
+You can apply for accounts that are a little harder to get, but apply with starter vendors first.
 That way, you’ll be closer to meeting their requirements.

 After that, you just have to keep the ball rolling.
 You should be well on your way to building your cash flow pool.
 You can apply for higher limit cards with more rewards.
 Remember to keep using all of your accounts responsibly, as It does no good to build a cash flow pool if you have no cash available on any of your accounts.